xdanielmtz/employee-directory/README.md

 * [Credits](#credits)

 ## Description
-budget-tracker is a financial app.
-As the name suggests, it allows users to keep track of their expenses and view their balance in the form of a graph.
-Not only can do you have the option to view the application in the browser but you can also download it to your machine.
+employee-directory is an application for designed for you to view your employees in a quick and easy fashion.

 ## Installation
 Follow these steps to view the application!

-1. Open link in (Github.) [https://github.com/xdanielmtz/budget-tracker]
+1. Open link in (Github.) [https://github.com/xdanielmtz/employee-directory]
 2. Clone with SSH Key
 3. Run `git clone` command in Terminal with the pasted link
 4. Run `code .` command to open in VS Code.